Bikes I Have Owned

 2000 Honda Magna 750

 This bike has four cylinders that put out a powerful, smooth 96 horsepower.
 It cruises down the highway even better than my Kawasaki and has a top speed of 145 mph.
-I just need to find a place where I can test it to see if it really goes that fast!
 When I ride this bike, I feel like Slim Pickens riding the atom bomb at the end of the movie "Dr. Strangelove".

 * * * * *

 I liked my Honda Magna so much that I bought a second one in the summer of 2006.
 It is a 2002 Honda Magna.
-That gave me one Magna to ride in Pennsylvania and one to ride on road trips in New Mexico.
+That gave me one Magna to ride in Pennsylvania and one to ride in New Mexico.
 You can never have too many motorcycles!

 * * * * *

-I now have three residences.
+I reached a point where I had three residences.
 So, I need a bike for each residence.
-I, therefore, bought a third Honda Magna which I am going to set up as a road touring bike for my trips in the Southwest.
+I, therefore, bought a third Honda Magna which I have set up as a road touring bike for my trips in the Southwest.